THE NEWS SERVICE OF FLORIDA

 ‘Compact’ to expire

-“Nearly five years ago, the state and the Seminole Tribe of Florida approved an historic compact to make sure that gaming was controlled, profitable and safe for more than 19 million Floridians, backed by an international reputation for excellence and financial soundness,” the ad says.
+“Nearly five years ago, the state and the Seminole Tribe of Florida approved a historic compact to make sure that gaming was controlled, profitable, and safe for more than 19 million Floridians, whether that was through our casinos or through an online better like www.bangthebook.com.
+This compact was backed by an international reputation for excellence and financial soundness,” said the Seminoles

 “The return on investment, bigger than promised.
 And more than $1 billion for things like education, health care and veterans’ services.
 The Seminole compact.
 A partnership that works for Florida.”